 If convenience is important, then across the High Street from the Guildhall you are spoiled for choice with three amazing hotels - The Castle Hotel, The MacDonald Hotel Windsor and the Harte & Garter.
 The Castle Hotel even has suites that overlook the Guildhall doors so you can get ready with a glass of champagne whilst watching your guests arrive from afar.

 Although none of these hotels have outside grounds, Windsor provides a number of photogenic locations.
 The Long Walk offers far-reaching views of Windsor Great Park as well as the Castle, and is just a five minute walk from the Guildhall.
-Permits are required for wedding photography on the Long Walk; whilst there is no cost and I sort this all for you, it's subject to no other events taking place on the Long Walk, and worth noting that groups are restricted to a maximum of ten people and confetti is not permitted.
+Permits are required for wedding photography on the Long Walk; whilst there is no cost and I sort this all for you, a permit will only be granted for weekday weddings and it's subject to no other events taking place on the Long Walk (also worth noting that groups are restricted to a maximum of ten people and confetti is not permitted).

 The Guildhall Island itself with cobbled streets running down the side of the Castle is another attractive (and generally quieter) location for wedding photographs.
 Or five minutes from the Guildhall in the opposite direction is the River Thames which provides plenty of photo opportunities.
 You may even wish to consider a boat trip along the Thames for you and your guests.
 Beside the Thames, The Christopher Wren Hotel has a lovely reception room and balcony overlooking the river.